symfony/symfony-docs/controller.rst

 The Base Controller Class & Services
 ------------------------------------

-To make life nicer, Symfony comes with an optional base controller class called :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\AbstractController`.
+To aid development, Symfony comes with an optional base controller class called :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\AbstractController`.
-You can extend it to get access to some `helper methods`_.
+It can be extended to gain access to helper methods.

 Add the ``use`` statement atop your controller class and then modify ``LuckyController`` to extend it: